croweman/request-authorization/README.md

 ## Generate authororization header

 The generateAuthorizationHeader function can be used to generate authorization headers.
+The function accepts an options argument and data as a string to be used for the signature.

 ```js